ni/labview-for-containers/docs/linux-prebuilt.md

 From here, you're ready to execute **LabVIEWCLI commands** to run VIs, perform builds, or run VI Analyzer tests.

+**NOTE:** LabVIEW Linux Container images can run on any host machine i.e both windows and Linux.

 ---
 **NOTE:** By default, the NI's Customer Experience Improvement Program (CEIP) is enabled on the image and we collect anonymous information about the use of NI products, your computer or device, and connected devices.
 NI uses the aggregate of this information to improve the products and features customers use most often and to help solve problems.
 We do not collect personal data or proprietary application information, and we do not sell usage information to third parties.